 About Keswick Music Society

-Keswick Music Society was founded in 1947 by Leslie and Joan Sparey, local music lovers, the meetings starting as gramophone playing evenings but quickly progressing to live concerts by local and national musicians held in the School Hall.
-They attracted artists of high calibre and over the decades built up a thriving membership of up to 200 subscribing to season tickets.
-As well as the eight evening concerts held on Sunday evenings from September to April there is a Spring Half Term Family Concert for children of all ages accompanied by parents played by the musicians giving the evening concert, and a Local Young Musicians’ Concert which is always massively supported.
+Keswick Music Society was founded in 1947 by local music lovers Leslie and Joan Sparey.
+The meetings started as gramophone playing evenings but quickly progressed to live concerts by local and national musicians held in the School Hall.
+From the start they attracted many internationally distinguished musicians and over the decades built up a thriving membership of up to 200.

 Theatre by the Lake